RdCargo/Cargo-WP/readme.txt

 == 5.3.1 ==
 * Add settings for bulk actions to filter them
 * Add shipping cancel button to order page.

+== 5.3.2 ==
+* Add cash on delivery field to edit amount for COD
+* Fix automatic shipment create to count settings